askaydevs/squash-root/README.md

 There are two modules, `squash-generation/`` where the models and backend code lives, and `squash-website/` is react app with flask as a development server and WSGI as a production server.
-Next up installing squash-generation!
+Next up installing squash-generation`!

 # Install `squash-generation/` Module